 If you’ve been reading my blogs over the past years, you’ve heard the statistics.
 Studies show that patients who are engaged in the process have better care coordination and a reduced risk of being a victim of a medical error.
 Additionally, effective patient-doctor communication leads to better adherence of treatment plans, better medical decisions, and better health outcomes.

-Yet, this is easier said than done.
+Yet, managing a serious medical condition is hard.
 Doctors struggle to see patients in time-limited slots.
-Patients and families are so overwhelmed they can barely understand, never mind process, the information presented.
-And everyone involved is a human being who can, and does, make mistakes.
+Patients and families feel so overwhelmed they can barely understand, never mind process, the information presented.
+Additionally, we’re all humans who can, and do, make mistakes.

 How does this impact patients?

 The statistics are staggering.
 Hospital-based medical errors are the third leading cause of death in the US.
-Research shows that 40-80% of what patients hear in doctors’ offices is forgotten immediately — and even when information is remembered, almost 50% is remembered incorrectly.
-Without clear understanding of medical information, patients are more likely to skip medical tests, go to the ER more often, and have difficulty managing chronic illness.
+And, research shows that 40-80% of what patients hear in doctors’ offices is forgotten almost immediately — and even when information is remembered, almost 50% is remembered incorrectly.
+Without clear understanding of medical information, patients are more likely be hospitalized, take medications improperly, skip needed tests, go to the ER more often, and have poorer health outcomes.